Find Cheap Homeowners Insurance Quotes in Your Area

-While the state of Texas doesn't require homeowners to have flood insurance, you may need to purchase coverage as a term of your mortgage loan.
+The state of Texas doesn't require homeowners to have flood insurance, but you may need to purchase coverage as a condition of your mortgage.
 This is usually the case if your home is located in a high-risk zone on flood maps, as it’s considered to have a higher risk of flooding.

-Even if you're not required to purchase flood insurance, you may want to buy coverage as Texas consistently has some of the highest fatality rates and property damage costs due to flooding.
-And nearly one in four flood losses occurs in flood plains that aren't considered high-risk, so even when coverage isn't required, it doesn't necessarily mean your property is safe.
+Even if you're not required to purchase flood insurance, you may want to buy coverage, as Texas consistently has some of the highest fatality rates and property damage costs due to flooding.
+Nearly one in four flood losses occurs in flood plains that aren't considered high-risk, so even when coverage isn't required, it doesn't necessarily mean your property is safe.

 A number of weather events that may occur in Texas can cause flooding, such as flash floods, heavy rains, tropical storms and hurricanes.
-Flood damage isn't covered by homeowners or renters insurance policies, so you would likely have to pay the associated costs out of pocket.
 Even if a federal emergency is declared, disaster loans average less than $10,000, and significant damage to your flooring or personal property can easily exceed this amount.

-Flood insurance from the NFIP has maximum coverage limits of $250,000 for your house's structure and $100,000 for its contents, although you can usually purchase a larger policy through a private flood insurance company.
+Flood insurance from the NFIP has maximum coverage limits of $250,000 for your house's structure and $100,000 for its contents, although you can usually purchase a policy with higher limits through a private flood insurance company.
 If you're a renter in Texas, then your landlord would be responsible for the structure, and your policy would be limited to $100,000 of personal property coverage through the NFIP.

-Even if your flood insurance claim is less than your coverage limits, the policy still has limitations in terms of what will be paid for.
-An NFIP policy in Texas will generally cover the following.
+Even if your flood insurance claim is less than your coverage limits, the policy still has limitations in terms of what is covered.
+An NFIP policy in Texas generally covers the following:

-- Standard home systems.
-This can include systems such as your electrical system, furnace, water heater, plumbing system and air conditioner.
+- Standard home systems: This includes your electrical system, furnace, water heater, plumbing and air conditioner.

-- Carpeting and installed features.
-This includes damaged sections of built-in cabinets, bookcases or paneling.
+- Carpeting and installed features: This includes built-in cabinets, bookcases and paneling.

-- Appliances and personal property.
-Appliances, such as your refrigerator and washing machine, are generally covered unless they're kept in your basement.
-The same applies to your personal items, including clothing, electronics and furniture.
+- Appliances and personal property: Appliances, such as your refrigerator and washing machine, are generally covered unless they're kept in your basement.
+The same applies to personal items, including clothing, electronics and furniture.

-- Foundation and support structures.
-Staircases are covered so long as they're built into your house.
+- Foundation and support structures: Staircases are covered, as long as they're built into your house.

-A federal flood insurance policy has a large number of exclusions though, so you may not receive the full payment expected if you're not familiar with them.
-Here are some common reasons an NFIP flood insurance policy would not cover damage.
+A federal flood insurance policy has many exclusions, so you may not receive the full payment you expect if you're not familiar with them.
+Here are some common reasons an NFIP flood insurance policy would not cover damage: